mpflynnx/terraform-beginner-bootcamp-2023/README.md

 ### Cloud provider resource names

 When creating resources in the cloud, you mostly always need to provide a unique name that complies with the cloud providers naming convention for that resource.
 Hard coding a unique name is not advisable.
 It is best to use a tool to create a random name.
 In Terraform we can use [Random Provider - random_string](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/string) to do this.
+Always check the naming rules with the cloud providers documentation.
+Terraform cannot check naming rules.

 ### A simple main.tf example

-This main.tf file uses the Hashicorp Random Provider.
+This main.tf file uses the Hashicorp Random Provider, to generate a unique 32 character lower case string.
+This string will comply with the [AWS naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html?icmpid=docs_amazons3_console) for an S3 bucket.

 We use the "random_string" resource to generate a random 16 character string identified as **bucket_name**.